Silvac34/myc/ReadMe.md

   e2e-tests/            --> end-to-end tests (NOT YET)
     protractor-conf.js    --> Protractor config file
-    scenarios.js          --> end-to-end scenarios to be run by Protractor karma.conf.js         --> config file for running unit tests with Karma .gitignore            --> Files to ignore in git bower.json            --> bower dependencies
+    scenarios.js          --> end-to-end scenarios to be run by Protractor Gruntfile.js             --> Contains the instruction for Grunt automated tasks karma.conf.js         --> config file for running unit tests with Karma .gitignore            --> Files to ignore in git bower.json            --> bower dependencies